Today, we’ll be reviewing the PreSonus HD9 closed-back headphones.

-There is potential for these to be a good budget-friendly option, as they are listed at $80.
+In this review, I’ll be taking a look at the PreSonus HD9 closed-back headphones.
+There is potential for these to be a good budget-friendly option, as they are listed at $100.
 Let’s take a deeper look.

-Our verdict on the PreSonus HD9
+Final verdict on the PreSonus HD9

-If you’re a recording artist on a budget, the PreSonus HD9s are a great set of headphones for avoiding any bleed during your tracking.
+If you’re a recording artist on a budget, the PreSonus HD9 are a great set of headphones for avoiding any bleed during your tracking.
+If you’d like to use these for mixing, mastering, or casual listening, I’d suggest you go elsewhere.

 The PreSonus HD9s have a frequency response of 10 Hz – 26 kHz at the ±3db points.
 Overall, these have a generally warm sound signature with a slight V-shape curve.

-Due to their closed-back design, there’s a decent amount of build up with the ear cups.
+Due to their closed-back design, there’s a decent amount of build-up with the ear cups.
 The low end is particularly exaggerated because of this and hardly accurate.
-The high end suffers for the same reasons, making the treble sound quite harsh – especially over 5 kHz.
+The high end suffers for the same reasons, making the treble sound quite harsh, especially over 5 kHz.

-What’s frustrating is that PreSonus has not released a frequency response graph to accompany these headphones, and considering their performance, we reckon they might have suppressed this so as not to scare people away from buying them.
+What’s frustrating is that PreSonus has not released a frequency response graph to accompany these headphones, and considering their performance, I reckon they might have suppressed this so as not to scare people away from buying them.

 Build quality

-The ear pads are made of memory foam and the cups are rather roomy.
-Much like a pair of Audio-Technicas, the ear cups swivel 180 degrees, so you can flip around one of the drivers if you wish to listen with one ear.
+The earpads are made of memory foam and the cups are rather roomy.
+Much like a pair of Audio-Technicas, the earcups swivel 180 degrees, so you can flip around one of the drivers if you wish to listen with one ear.

 Comfortability